lucyllewy/lucyllewy.com/content/posts/getting-started-with-flutter-on-ubuntu/index.en.md

 ## Wrap up

 In this post, I showed how to install and configure Flutter and the Android toolchain, without hitting the issues that I encountered myself.
 I also showed creating and debugging a sample Flutter app, and enabling the toolchain for Linux, macOS, and Windows desktop apps.

+Now we, you and I, just need to learn Dart and the Flutter APIs and create something amazing!
+Good luck...